zitadel/zitadel/docs/docs/examples/login/react.md

 ### What's next?

-Now that you have enabled authentication, you are ready to call add authorization to your application using ZITADEL APIs.
+Now that you have enabled authentication, you are ready to add authorization to your application by using ZITADEL APIs.
 To do this, [refer to the API docs](/apis/introduction) or check out [the ZITADEL Console code on GitHub](https://github.com/zitadel/zitadel) which uses gRPC to access data.

 For more information on how to create an Vue application, you can refer to [Create React App](https://github.com/facebook/create-react-app).